-Proximal policy optimization (PPO) (Schulman et al., 2017) is a widely used RL algorithm that combines many extensions to the classic REINFORCE algorithm that we discussed in Section 6.1.
+Various methods exist that build upon the basic policy gradient idea (Mnih et al., 2016; Espeholt et al., 2018; Petrenko et al., 2020; Cobbe et al., 2021).
+In this section, we cover a concrete example, proximal policy optimization (PPO) (Schulman et al., 2017), which is a widely used RL algorithm that combines many extensions to the classic REINFORCE algorithm that we discussed in Section 6.1.
 PPO has been used successfully to master complex games (Berner et al., 2019), learn autonomous driving planners (Zhang et al., 2021), control drones (Kaufmann et al., 2023) or tune large language models (Ouyang et al., 2022).

 The core learning mechanism of PPO is the on-policy policy gradient objective from Section 6.1.
 The objective is the advantage function, learned via generalized advantage estimation, as introduced in Section 6.2.4.
-The advantage function and the value function are both estimated using $\lambda$ -returns, as discussed in Section 6.2.3.
+The advantage function and the value function are both estimated using λ -returns, as discussed in Section 6.2.3.
 To increase sample efficiency, training is done via M different actors collecting data in parallel.
 T time steps are collected by each actor and stored in a buffer B, creating a small dataset.
 If an episode does not end before T steps, its remaining return will be estimated with a value function.
 If an episode ends before T steps, the end is marked and a new episode will begin immediately.
 This ensures that always $T \times M$ samples are collected, enabling efficient vectorization of computation.
 The buffer B is treated as a small dataset and trained with for K epochs using mini-batches.
-After training for K epochs, the data collecting policy $\pi{\beta}$ is updated, the data is deleted, and the training loop begins its next iteration.
+After training for K epochs, the data collecting policy π{β} is updated, the data is deleted, and the training loop begins its next iteration.
 Environments are not reset at every iteration, and rather resumed where the previous iteration stopped.
-This ensures that environments with time horizons N>T will finish.
-Training for multiple epochs increases sample efficiency but introduces a divergence between the data collecting policy $\pi{\beta}$ and the training policy $\pi$ , the data is off-policy.
+This ensures that environments with time horizons N > T will finish.
+Training for multiple epochs increases sample efficiency but introduces a divergence between the data collecting policy π{β} and the training policy π , the data is off-policy.
 This difference is mitigated by using importance sampling, as discussed in Section 6.2.1.
-To keep the data collecting policy $\pi{\beta}$ and the training policy $\pi$ close, the number of epochs K is typically small.
+To keep the data collecting policy π{β} and the training policy π close, the number of epochs K is typically small.
 Additionally, PPO uses the following clipping mechanism for its objective function, called the PPO-clip objective:

-The clipping threshold $\psi$ is a hyperparameter that is set to 0.2 by default.
+The clipping threshold ψ is a hyperparameter that is set to 0.2 by default.
 PPO-clip is illustrated in Fig. 5.